 They had an online diagnostic tool that helped me determine a probable price for my old phone.
 This price was much higher than what was offered in both the offline store and the exchange offer.
 Next, I gave them my address and contact details.
 They booked an appointment with me and one of their executives came to my place on a weekend to collect my phone.
 For proof, I got a receipt that my phone had been picked up.
 In exactly 24 hours I had a mail in my inbox stating they had found my phone in the apt condition.
 And I will be paid exactly the same amount that was suggested by the diagnostic tool.

 For a minute – I was shocked by the professionalism and the simplicity of the process.
-I did not even leave my house and my phone was sold for a price I hadn’t even dreamt of.
+I did not even leave my house and my phone was sold for a price I hadn’t even dreamt of and I got best value for my mobile phone.
 After a few hours of having agreed to sell the phone, I had the amount deposited in my bank account.

 I have to admit that I have become a fan of the refurbished phone buying companies.
 I understand that not all platforms buying refurbished phones operate with such finesse, but my experience was phenomenal.
 Now, I advise this way of selling to every single person I know.
 I was finally able to buy my new phone thanks to the money I got in exchange for my old phone.
 I have no idea why everyone else is not doing this!